tulibraries/manifold/README.md

 export GOOGLE_OAUTH_SECRET="Google OAuth secret goes here"
 ```
 Add these same lines to your `.bash_profile` or `.bashrc` file, depending on
-how you've setup your shee, depending on how you've setup your Bash shell:
+how you've setup your Bash shell:

 * Clone the repository and navigate to the souce code directory